-My next workshops on Mindful Art making at Hamilton House, Bristol will begin in January.
+My next workshops on Mindful Art making at Hamilton House, Bristol will be on Sundays January 28th, February 25th and March 18th 2018 and are from 10am to 1 pm.

 The theme will be "Intuitive and Expressive watercolour".